The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 Exercise angles and wordings.

 But better not to depend too much on it or you loose your critical thinking capabilities.
 And better not to rely solely on it to unleash your imagination, otherwise you risk loosing your divergent thinking skills.
 Cognitive atrophy is real.
 Losing autonomy can be an issue.
-Filter bubbles are there and even impact on social skills are a threat.
+Filter bubbles are there and even impact on social skills are at risk.

 Everyone working with strategy nowadays is constantly figuring out how to use these tools at best during our strategy process.
 Nobody is denying the benefits of AI, but there are moments that having a conversation still might be the best thing you can do, especially for people starting to work with strategy nowadays, as basic as it may seem (I understand the temptations and challenges of starting to work with all these tools).